kubeflow/community/committee-steering/wg-governance.md

 # Kubeflow Working Group Governance

 This document defines the requirements, roles, lifecycle, and charter process of Kubeflow Working Groups (WGs).
-A major pillar of the Kubeflow's governance model is WGs.
+A major pillar of the Kubeflow governance model is WGs.

 Every Kubeflow subproject _MUST_ be owned by a WG, as defined in the [wgs.yaml].